fusionjs/fusionjs.github.io/documentation/docs/getting-started/framework-comparison.md

 ### Electrode.io

 [Electrode](http://www.electrode.io/) is a framework developed by Walmart Labs designed for building server-rendered React applications.
-It's very similar in scope to Fusion.js, and offers many of the same features (e.g. server rendering, hot reloading, etc).
+It's very similar in scope to Fusion.js.

-Electrode has been around longer and has more mature tooling surrounding bundle analysis and deployment.
-Fusion.js is a much younger project and we plan on focusing more on automating performance optimization strategies and solidifying features related to application health monitoring.
+Instead of providing a single monolythic scaffold, Fusion.js architecture encapsulates complex integrations on a per-library basis, allowing scaffolds to be as simple or as complex as you need.
+For example, installing support for atomic CSS takes a single line of code, and different styling strategies can be packaged and shared easily.